Contributor Guide

 Reference

-The complete repository policy is in the root CONTRIBUTING.md file.
-Agent and IDE runbooks live in AGENTS.md and Agent Workflows.
+For the full policy, see the root CONTRIBUTING.md file.
+For agent and IDE workflows, see AGENTS.md and Agent Workflows.